rsnyder/plant-humanities/Paperbark/README.md

 For generations, the Indigenous populations of Oceania have used *Melaleuca* bark to build structures and dwellings.
 Among some groups, dwellings were built entirely by women who cut the bark, erected the structure, and carried the components on their backs when traveling.[^22] Paperbark sheeting was stored when not in use and, unavailable in some areas, sometimes had to be transported over considerable distances.[^23] Bark structures could range from rafts for fishing, an important Indigenous tradition across much of Oceania, open-air huts, as well as more substantive constructions intended as shelters against the wet season's rains.
 Australian oral history from the Wik-Mungkan people, an Aboriginal group from northern Queensland, includes a tale regarding the origins of paperbark dwellings.[^24] The story tells of a man and woman out foraging who, when caught by surprise by the fast-approaching rainy season, construct one of the first *Melaleuca* bark shelters.
 Aside from the bark, *Melaleuca* lumber—hard and fine textured, and naturally resistant to termite attacks— is considered a good building material, though liable to warp and challenging to cut and season.
 <param ve-image
         url="https://github.com/BethKidd/Plant-Narrative-1/blob/main/Group_Project/Paperbarkhut.png?raw=true"
-        caption="_Two people sitting in front of a bush hut, Queensland, ca. 1895_ Image courtesy of the State Library of Queensland" label="_Two people sitting in front of a bush hut, Queensland, ca. 1895_ Image courtesy of the State Library of Queensland" description="A couple sitting outside their paperbark hut" license="Public Domain">
+        caption="Two people sitting in front of a bush hut, Queensland, ca. 1895.
+Image courtesy of the State Library of Queensland" label="_Two people sitting in front of a bush hut, Queensland, ca. 1895_ Image courtesy of the State Library of Queensland" description="A couple sitting outside their paperbark hut" license="Public Domain">
 <param ve-image
         url="https://github.com/BethKidd/Plant-Narrative-1/blob/main/Group_Project/dwellings.jpg?raw=true"
-        caption="Aboriginal Men and a Child Outside of Two Paperbark Humpies, Victoria River, NT, ca. 1900" label="Aboriginal Men and a Child Outside of Two Paperbark Humpies, Victoria River, NT, ca. 1900" description="description needed"
+        caption="Aboriginal men and a child outside of two paperbark humpies, Victoria River, NT, ca. 1900" label="Aboriginal Men and a Child Outside of Two Paperbark Humpies, Victoria River, NT, ca. 1900" description="description needed"
         license="CC BY 4.0">
 <param ve-image
         src="wc:Francis_Birtles_in_a_bush_shower_constructed_of_timber_and_paper_bark_strips,_1914_-_Frank_Hurley_(22098482178).jpg"
-        caption="Bush Shower of Paperbark strips and timber, 1914">
+        caption="Bush shower of paperbark strips and timber, 1914">
 <param ve-image
         url="https://github.com/BethKidd/Plant-Narrative-1/blob/main/Group_Project/raft.jpg?raw=true"
-        caption="Two People and a Dog on a Paperbark Canoe, ca. 1940" label="Two People and a Dog on a Paperbark Canoe, ca. 1940" description="canoe photo"
+        caption="Two people and a dog on a paperbark canoe, ca. 1940" label="Two People and a Dog on a Paperbark Canoe, ca. 1940" description="canoe photo"
         license="public domain">